-A native of North Charleston, KJ is a product of Charleston County public schools and a proud 2005 graduate of South Carolina State University, where he play football and graduated from the honors program.
+A native of North Charleston, KJ is a product of Charleston County public schools and a proud 2005 graduate of South Carolina State University, where he played football and graduated from the honors program.

 A 2015 recipient of the Summerville Councilmen’s Award for his work in the community, KJ has served as a basketball coach for elementary school students on the East side of the Charleston Peninsula, substitute teacher, and as a columnist for the Charleston City Paper where he routinely writes about economic disparity, race inequality, social injustices, and hip-hop culture.
 His writing has earned him two nominations for the AAN Awards, which highlights the best alt-news writing in the US and Canada.

-Currently, KJ works as a community outreach consultant for the upcoming International African American Museum.
-He is also working the with city of North Charleston’s Cultural Arts department to produce events for their annual Arts Fest, as well as with the city of Charleston for their debut poetry festival, Free Verse.
+Currently, KJ works as a community outreach consultant for the International African American Museum.
+He is also working the with city of North Charleston’s Cultural Arts department to produce events for their annual Arts Fest, as well as with the City of Charleston for their debut poetry festival, Free Verse.
 He will also be making a guest appearance on the upcoming season of the hit international television show “Hate They Neighbor”, which airs on the Viceland Channel.

 KJ loves champagne, trap music, college football, grey sneakers, bow ties, and often makes vegan culinary decisions even though he’s a card carrying pescatarian.